charleshopkinsiv/mailcannon/README.md

 *Release 1.0 Cannon* - 5/2022
 * Send a message to an email address
 * Send a message to an addresss list
-* Message CRUD
+* Address, Message, Message List
 * Hardcoded templates
-* List CRUD
-* Address CRUD
-* List - Address Create / List / Delete